-Corequisite: NURS 4654 Community as a Client Theoretical knowledge of the principles of leadersh

-Theoretical knowledge of the principles of leadership and management are explored.
+Corequisite: NURS 4654 Community as a Client Theoretical knowledge of the principles of leadership and management are explored.
 Students will examine the ethical, financial, regulatory, and political factors affecting professional nursing practice.

-NURS 434C NURSING CARE OF THE ADULT II
+NURS 434C 12 CR (4 LEC, 24 LAB) FALL, SPRING, SUMMER NURSING CARE OF THE ADULT II